kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

     whenUnsatisfiable: ScheduleAnyway

 ```
-Here,
-clusterName specifies the cluster where the pod will be schedule. and replicas define which pod will schedule in this cluster.
+Here, clusterName specifies the cluster where the pod will be schedule, and replicas define which pod will schedule in this cluster.
 In the above config,
 mariadb pod with ordinal 0,2 will be scheduled on `demo-controller` and  pod with ordinal 1 will be scheduled on `demo-worker` cluster.